#pathtozerocarbon, #sustainability

 LMN_MassTimberSourcing

 An estimation of the effect of forestry practices on the embodied carbon of forest products in Oregon and Washington.
-FSC = Forest Stewardship Council, FPA = Forest Practices Act, Short refers to short-cycle harvesting, maximizing net present value of timber (roughly 40 year rotation), Long refers to long-cycle harvesting (Long-FSC is roughly 75 year rotation with thinning).
+Short refers to short-cycle harvesting, maximizing net present value of timber (roughly 40 year rotation), Long refers to long-cycle harvesting (Long-FSC is roughly 75 year rotation with thinning).

 Conclusions/Remaining Questions

-Structural design is one of the important and straightforward ways to reduce the carbon emissions of new buildings, with decision points occurring from early system selection through procurement.
+Structural design is one of the important and straightforward ways to reduce the carbon emissions of new buildings right now, with decision points occurring from early system selection through procurement.
+Research into steel and concrete show promise for drastically reducing impacts over the next decade or two.
 Wood can remove carbon emissions from the atmosphere, sometimes resulting in a carbon-negative structural system, and comes with aesthetic benefits as well.
-Research into steel and concrete show promise for drastically reducing impacts over the next decade or two; they are part of nearly all wood-structured buildings.

 Thanks to our external collaborators and peer reviewers

-Erica Weeks, Hastings; Jacob Dunn, ZGF; Laura Lindeman, CPL; Dave Walsh, Dave Walsh Consulting; Shana Kelly, KPFF Consulting Engineers; Don Davies, MKA; Catherine Cai, MKA; Isabella Stahl, MKA
+Erica Weeks, Hastings; Jacob Dunn, ZGF; Laura Lindeman, CPL; Dave Walsh, Dave Walsh Consulting; Shana Kelly, KPFF Consulting Engineers; Don Davies, MKA; Catherine Cai, MKA; Isabella Stahl, MKA; Dianna Gonzalez, DLR Group; Jill Porretta, KL+A Engineers and Builders; Kevin Brooks

 LMN Architects Team